 Hence, none of the sites on the dark web can be traced through methods like search engines.

 The dark web is one of the murkiest areas on the internet.
-In the past, it has been associated with several high-profile criminal cases involving drugs, human trafficking, child pornography and weapons.
+In the past, it has been associated with several high-profile criminal cases involving drugs, human trafficking and weapons.

 Earlier this month, officials ordered drugs on the dark web which arrived from Montreal and Quebec at the Norwood post offices bearing the duo’s address.
 It was taken to Hamilton’s County Coroner Office.